Struct TxSender

 • We then sign the inputs that we can using our Actor and have the wallet sign the rest.

-3. Send Initial RBF Tx: If no last_rbf_txid exists (first attempt):
+3. Send Initial RBF Tx: If no RBF tx is found in the mempool:

 • It uses fund_raw_transaction RPC to let the wallet add (potentially) inputs, outputs, set the fee according to fee_rate, and mark the transaction as replaceable.